yt-project/unyt/docs/usage.rst

-This behavior is not recommended in general since many of the important benefits of :mod:`unyt` are lost, but it can be useful for integrating :mod:`unyt` into legacy code which was not previously unit-aware so that until support can be added gradually.
+This behavior is not recommended in general since many of the important benefits of :mod:`unyt` are lost, but it can be useful for integrating :mod:`unyt` into legacy code which was not previously unit-aware so that unit support can be added gradually.

 Custom Unit Systems